 Luz is directed with such care and such precision, that what could have been a simple chamber drama ends up being one of the best-directed and best-edited films I’ve seen all year.
 It really is an incredible achievement given how much mileage the cast and crew get out of a small budget.
 Even more impressive is that from my understanding, Luz began as a student film, and was Tilman’s thesis project while attending the Academy of Media Arts Cologne.
 Not bad for a first feature!

 The story of Luz is a relatively simple one (even if it is told out of sequence, using a series of vignettes), but if you’re open to films that twist the conventions and bend the language of image and sound in creative new ways, you won’t want to miss this.
-Tilman Singer’s take on demonic possession is a breath of fresh air, and Luz is a real treat for fans of vintage horror cinema (in particular, the experimental giallo genre).
-The fun of watching Luz is admiring how Tilman and his very talented team rely on tricks of the trade used before the age of computers and digital effects.
-Luz is brilliantly directed and features terrific performance from Julia Riedler, Luana Velis, and Johannes Benecke.
+Tilman Singer’s take on demonic possession is a breath of fresh air, and Luz is a real treat for fans of vintage horror cinema (in particular, the experimental Giallo genre).
+The fun of watching Luz is admiring how Tilman and his very talented team rely on old tricks of the trade used before the age of computers and digital effects.
+Luz is brilliantly directed and features a terrific performance from Julia Riedler, Luana Velis, and Johannes Benecke.
 I doubt I’ll see a better indie film this year.

 – Ricky D

 Editor’s Note: This review was originally published on August 1, 2018 for our coverage of the Fantasia Film Festival.